jeffbalagosa/100-days-of-code/log.md

 Worked on Full-Stack Course on Codecademy:

+- Finished up exercises on flex-wrap.
+Already thinking about how I'll use it in my portfolio.
+- Finished exercises on align-content.
--
+- Finished exercises on flex-direction.
+- Finished exercises on flex-flow shortcut.

 ### Thoughts

 - This morning was a little disasterous.
-Not only was I super tired from not enough sleep.
+Not only was I super tired from not enough sleep (Jiu Jitsu always gives me insomnia.).
 The hard drive that houses my repo crashed.
 I was able to repair it (Thank god for git!!), but lost a lot of time.
 I was still able to work on what I needed.
+One thing I have full confidence in, is my ability to power through adversity.
+- Flex seems so much easier to manage and manipulate layout than just using grid.
+But I remember asking more experienced developers about why they'd ever chose grid properties over flex, and they did say that some scenarios grid is more appropriate.
+I can't see it, but I'm sure I'll end up agreeing at some point.
+Said the same thing about many Jiu Jitsu techniques.
+- It'll be another training night tonight.
+I'm half considering not training, but then I'd be sacrificing my kids training too.
+I shouldn't let my goals get in the way of my responsibilities as a father.

 ### Link(s) to work